-As part of this implementation we are changing the method by which the Institute windows devices will receive essential windows update patches.
+As part of this implementation we are changing the method by which the University windows devices will receive essential windows update patches.

 The SCCM software will now notify you using a pop up box that Windows update patches are available for installation.